New silhouette scissors

-One of the things people often ask when they see me cutting is
+One of the things people most often ask when they see me cutting is

 “How many pairs of silhouette scissors do you get through?”

-I get the impression they are expecting to hear I use at least six pairs a night, as they are usually quite surprised when I explain that I’ve been using the same pair of scissors for the last ten years, it’s often quite a surprise!
+I get the impression they’re expecting to hear that I use at least six pairs a night!
+When I explain that I’ve been using the same pair of scissors for the last ten years, it’s often quite a surprise!

-The truth is that I get very attached to scissors, they seem to take on a personality of their own and almost feel like an extension of my own hand.
-Although I do always carry a spare pair with me, I almost never use them.
+The truth is that I get very attached to scissors.
+They seem to take on a personality of their own and almost feel like an extension of my own hand.
+Although I always carry a spare pair with me, I almost never use them.